taijusanagi/auto-green-grants/README.md

 ### BAT

-- **Payment Token:** The BAT token has been integrated and is used as the platform's primary payment token.
+- **Payment Token:** The BAT token has been integrated and is used as the platform's payment token.